sedflix/dockerfile-gen/README.md

 # Dockerfile Generator
-Generates random Dockerfile using char-rnn
+Generates random Dockerfile using char-rnn.
+(Yeah, it's useless.
+Like anyother thing done while procrastinating.
+All shitty things done in this repo are justified as it saved my time allowing me to actually work)

 ## Usage